 1. Confirmation of details

 The first thing you will need to do is to confirm the date, time, and venue of the settlement of your purchase.
 On the morning of settlement, check the property to confirm that it is in the same condition that you saw it before the exchange of the contract

 These exchanges will occur in a meeting between your conveyancer and the vendor’s conveyancer, and your lender’s representative might be present as well.

-Normally you yourself are not expected to attend the settlement, however you may take any cheques required for settlement to your solicitor, or you can arrange to have these delivered the day before.
+Normally you are not expected to attend the settlement, however, you may take any cheques required for settlement to your solicitor, or you can arrange to have these delivered the day before.

-Just prior to settlement day, you should receive a settlement statement from your solicitor.
-This will outline the funds required for settlement, and will need your approval.
+Prior to settlement, you should receive a statement from your solicitor, which shows the funds required for settlement, for your approval.

-The settlement sheet will usually show the adjustment for local council rates.
-These rates are adjusted between the vendor and the buyer.
-At the date of settlement, usually the rates owed to the council are paid in full from the vendor’s money, and the buyer’s share is refunded to the vendor by means of an addition to the purchase price.
+The settlement sheet will usually show the adjustment for local council rates — these rates are adjusted between the vendor and the buyer.
+At the date of settlement, the rates owed to the council are paid in full from the vendor’s money, and the buyer’s share is refunded to the vendor by means of an addition to the purchase price.